php/policies/feature-proposals.rst

-To account for minor calculation errors due to timezone changes, outside commitments by RFC authors, and others deadlines, RFC authors MAY use a grace period of up to 8 hours in either direction without being in violation of the cooldown period and the Intent to Vote lifetime.
+To account for minor calculation errors due to timezone changes, outside commitments by RFC authors, and others deadlines, RFC authors MAY use a grace period of up to 8 hours in either direction without being in violation of the Cooldown Period and the Intent to Vote lifetime.
 RFC authors SHOULD nevertheless strive to observe the cut-off timestamps as closely as possible.